nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a reader while all readers are being shown

-   1. Prerequisites: List all readers using the `list` command.
-Multiple readers in the list.
+   1. Prerequisites: List all readers using the `listreader` command.

    1. Test case: `deletereader 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.